microsoft/WindowsProtocolTestSuites/TestSuites/MS-AZOD/docs/MS-AZOD_ODTestDesignSpecification.md

 ### <a name="_Toc426559920"/>Traditional Test Case Design
 Purpose:
-Describe how to design the traditional test case if the traditional test approach is used in testing_._
+Describe how to design the traditional test case if the traditional test approach is used in testing.

 Checklist:

 * What is the rationale for test case selection?

 	* What test techniques are used?
 (For example, Boundary Testing, Negative Testing, etc…)
 	* What is the number of test cases?
 	* How will the scenarios be covered by the test cases?

 ### <a name="_Toc426559921"/>Test Cases Description